octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Using optional

 The `IF_NONE bt bf` instruction inspects an optional value.
-It requires two sequences of instructions, as with an `IF` instruction.
+It requires two sequences of instructions, like with an `IF` instruction.
 It executes the first sequence if the optional value has no value assigned, otherwise it executes the second sequence of instructions (where a value has been assigned with a `SOME` instruction).

 If the `IF_NONE` instruction encounters a NONE value it consumes it and then start executing the first sequence.
-If the `IF_NONE` instruction encounters a SOME value it does not consumes it and then start executing the second sequence.
+If the `IF_NONE` instruction encounters a SOME value it does not consumes it and then starts executing the second sequence.

 ![](../../static/img/michelson/michelson_instruction_ifnone_none_example.svg)
 <small className="figure">FIGURE 25: Illustration of the `IF_NONE` instruction</small>